Alex Greenwood: International career

+Style of play

+Greenwood has played as both a left-back and centre-back.
+She began her senior career mainly as a left-back before later being used regularly in central defence.
+Analyses of her playing style have discussed her passing from defensive positions, involvement in build-up play, and ability to carry the ball forward under pressure.Statistical reports have recorded high-pass completion figures and involvement in progressive passing and ball progression.
+Defensively, Greenwood is referred for her positioning, tackling and blocking.

 Personal life

 Greenwood is in a relationship with ex-professional footballer Jack O'Connell.
 Greenwood has spoken out, on a number of occasions, about the online abuse that she and some of her colleagues receive regularly, which have included comments about her appearance, transfers and threats against her family.
 Greenwood generally opts to keep her personal life private and tends to keep her social media posts football-related.
+In June 2026, the pair announced their engagement.

 As part of the "Where Greatness Is Made" campaign, a plaque honouring Greenwood was installed at Northfield Sports Association in Bootle in September 2022.

 In October 2022, Greenwood was honoured with the creation by artist John Culshaw of a mural at 320 Stanley Road, in the centre of her home town of Bootle which is within the Metropolitan Borough of Sefton, to commemorate her part in Euro 2022.
 Greenwood commented: "It’s really important for me to be able to send a message to young girls in my area that anything is possible".

-On 19 October 2023, Greenwood was awarded the Honorary Freedom of the Borough of Sefton which is the highest award the Council can bestow on an individual.
+On 19 October 2023, Greenwood was awarded the Honorary Freedom of the Borough of Sefton which is the highest award the council can bestow on an individual.
 The Council resolution stated:"This Council wishes to place on record its high appreciation of Alex Greenwood as an ambassador for Bootle and an outstanding role model for women and girls in sport and football, and in the light of her hard work, dedication and success, the Council resolves that the Honorary Freedom of the Borough be conferred on Alex Greenwood in recognition of her outstanding achievements."

+Greenwood was awarded a MBE in the 2026 New Year Honours.